-Sometimes it is more than stress, which is often temporary in nature.
+Sometimes it is more than stress, which is often temporary.
 You work hard to do something, then the pressure stops, at least for a time.
 For me, career burnout was a much different proposition.

 I would say I’ve experienced stress many times in my career, but only once have I experienced career burnout.
 They aren’t mutually exclusive.
 Stress and excessive worry were a key part of it for me.
 I imagine everyone who has experienced career burnout has a different perspective.